Hispanic Heritage Month: Celebrating Latino Culture and History

 • Know Your Terms: Learn the difference between terms like Latino (from Latin America) and Hispanic (from a Spanish-speaking country).
 This helps keep conversations respectful and informed.

-• Guest Speakers: Invite experts or community figures to share their stories and insights.
+• Guest Speakers: Invite experts or community figures to share their and insights.
 Webinars or virtual talks can add a personal touch to the learning process.

 • Lunch & Learn: Host sessions where folks can chat about Hispanic heritage while enjoying a meal, maybe featuring traditional Hispanic foods.